 Church of Santa Maria della Vita

-The Church is part of the the cultural, artistic and museum itinerary Genus Bononiae.
+Santa Maria della Vita has been managed by Fondazione Cassa di Risparmio di Bologna since 2006 and at present is part of the cultural, artistic and museum itinerary Genus Bononiae.
 Musei nella Città.